 Squash is summer’s classic bumper-crop vegetable.
-Not only is it plentiful, it’s also highly nutritious, versatile, and cheap.
+Not only is it plentiful, it’s also highly nutritious and versatile.
 At this time of year in supermarkets and farmers’ markets, you'll find a variety of summer squash, including green and yellow zucchini and yellow crookneck, straightneck, and pattypan.
 Here’s what you need to know about summer squash, including some tasty ways to prepare it.

-Summer squash, prepared with the edible skin on, cooks quickly whether you steam, bake, grill, or sauté it.
+Summer squash, prepared with the edible skin on (wash it well), cooks quickly whether you steam, bake, grill, or sauté it.
 For a simple and healthful dish, cut the squash into pieces (the seeds are edible) and steam until just tender.
 Or coat with a little extra-virgin olive oil, sprinkle with a little sea salt and freshly ground black pepper, and grill.
 You can also use summer squash in soups, salads, and stews.

 Here are three fun ways to prepare summer squash:

 can stuff it: Cut a

 large zucchini in half lengthwise.
 Use a teaspoon or melon baller to scrape out

 some of the inside flesh, creating a “boat” (reserve the squash you remove to

 chop and use in the stuffing).
 Then, create a mixture to fill it.
 Think

 reduced-fat cheeses such as ricotta, mozzarella, and/or Parmesan mixed with